1098-T Tax Year

-The Student Accounting Office issued all eligible 2020 1098-T forms starting January 31, 2021.
-Students who did not receive their expected 2019 form can send an inquiry to our office at firstname.lastname@example.org (Please write on the subject line: 1098T FORM REQUEST) If you are a PHD or MDPhD, a form is not generated because your program covers all eligible charges.
+The Student Accounting Office issued all eligible 1098-T forms for the 2023 tax year January 31, 2024.
+Students who did not receive their expected form can send an inquiry to our office at firstname.lastname@example.org (Please use the subject: 1098T FORM REQUEST) If you are a PHD or MDPhD, a form is not generated because your program covers all eligible charges.
 If you are enrolled in a Cerificate program, you also don't qualify for a 1098T form.

 Receive your 1098-T Electronically!

 Understanding your 1098-T

 Form 1098-T will report the payments made for tuition and related expenses versus the amounts billed for tuition and related expenses.
 The 1098-T also reports financial aid awarded to students enrolled in courses at WCM during the calendar year for which they receive academic credit.

 The information reported on the 1098-T form helps students evaluate whether he or she is eligible for an education tax credit.
 For information on what is reported on this form, see the Specific Instructions for Form 1098-T on the IRS website.